Algebraic equation and quadratic differential related to generalized Bessel polynomials with varying parameters: Critical graph of

-it follows that $\Omega$ contains $0$ and $b$ inside, and then, all critical trajectories emanating from $b$ stay in $\Omega.$ Again with Lemma \ref{teich}, there cannot exist a loop passing through $b,$ and then, we have 4 trajectories that diverge to $0$.
-Assume that 3 trajectories emanating from $b$ diverge to $0$ in the same direction, then two of them form, with the origin, a domain $\Omega_{b}$ not intersecting $\gamma_{a}$.
-In this case, all trajectories inside $\Omega_{b}$ diverge to the origin in the same direction, which is impossible (see \cite[Theorem7.4]{Strebel:84}).
-Then, there are exactly two trajectories $\gamma_{b}^{1}$ and $\gamma_{b}^{2}$ emanating from $b$, and diverging to the origin in the same direction of $\gamma_{a}$.
-Consider a point $c\in\gamma_{a}$ close to $0$, in a way that the two rays of the orthogonal trajectory $\gamma_{c}^{\perp}$ passing through $c,$ tend to the origin in opposite directions, and then, it intersects $\gamma_{b}^{1}$ and $\gamma_{b}^{2}$ in $b_{1}$ and $b_{2}.$ See Figures \ref{FIG4} ,\ref{FIG5}.
+It follows that $\Omega$ contains $0$ and $b$ inside, and then, all critical trajectories emanating from $b$ stay in $\Omega.$ Again, with Lemma \ref{teich}, there cannot exist a loop passing through $b,$ and then, we have four trajectories that diverge to the origin.
+Assume that three of them emanate from $b$ and diverge to the origin from the same direction.
+Then two of them, spacing under angle $\theta\in\left\{ 2\pi/3,4\pi/3\right\} ,$ should form together with the origin, a domain $\Omega_{b}$ not intersecting $\gamma_{a}.$ Applying Lemma \ref{teich}, we get the contradiction